keesiemeijer/related-posts-by-taxonomy/readme.txt

 3. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
+= 0.4.2-beta3 =
+* Enhancement
+	* Using WordPress semantic versioning.
+	* New shortcode attributes before_shortcode and after_shortcode.
+	* New filter to add classes to gallery items.
+	* New action after displaying related posts.
+	* Better logic for the 'related' parameter.
+* Bug fixes
+	* Applying 'the_title' filters for the shortcode caption.
 = 0.4.1 =
 Updated 'include_terms' logic to search for related posts with different taxonomy terms if 'related' is set.
 Updated unit tests to be more reliable.